 - Canada Revenue Agency (CRA)

 - Internal Revenue Service Criminal Investigation (IRS-CI)

-What exactly will the J5 do?
+What does the J5 do?

 Why is Australia participating in the J5?

 At their first meeting in June 2018, the J5 brought together leading experts in tax and other financial crimes from each of the five member countries.

 Will Day, Deputy Commissioner, Australian Taxation Office, said:

 “Recognising that tax crime crosses international borders, by participating in the J5, the ATO and ACIC can work with like-minded international tax administrations and law enforcement agency partners to build on our domestic activity and develop strategies to disrupt crime and better position Australia against emerging threats.”

 Col Blanch, Executive Director Intelligence Operations, Australian Criminal Intelligence Commission said:

 “Financial crime occurs on a global scale with proceeds of crime transferred between jurisdictions.
 This is why we are committed to working with our domestic and international partners to proactively target offshore service providers and cybercriminals who specialise in targeting the financial sector.”